saucelabs/sauce-docs/docs/basics/integrations/deque.md

 config.region = "yourRegion -> us / eu";
 ```

 You can retrieve your Sauce Labs account credentials with [this link](https://app.saucelabs.com/user-settings).
-This `region` property is used for both Virtual Machine Cloud and Real Device Cloud tests, and the acceptable values are:
+The `region` property is used for both Virtual Machine Cloud and Real Device Cloud tests, and the acceptable values are:

 * `us` - *default*
 * `eu`